 Marc Lesser Marc Lesser is the CEO and a co-founder of Search Inside Yourself Leadership Institute (SIYLI), a company dedicated to promoting world peace through transforming organizational culture and supporting the development of enlightened leaders worldwide.
 The core program, developed at Google, offers training in mindfulness-based emotional intelligence grounded in science.

-Dr. Lee Lipp Lee Lipp, PhD, has a therapy practice in San Francisco and supervises at Haight Ashbury Psych Services.
+Lee Lipp Lee Lipp, PhD, has a therapy practice in San Francisco and supervises at Haight Ashbury Psych Services.
 She has been a member of Thich Nhat Hahn’s Order of Interbeing, practicing Zen and Vipassana since 1990.
+She served as shuso (head student) at San Francisco Zen Center for the 2013 Winter Practice Period.
 Having taught in psychology graduate programs for 16 years, her most recent work has included being Diversity Coordinator at SFZC.
 She has taught Transforming Depression and Anxiety classes in venues that include Spirit Rock Meditation Center, Insight Meditation Society, Zen Hospice Project, Tassajara Mountain Center, San Francisco Zen Center, East Bay Meditation Center, Gay Men’s Buddhist Sangha, SF Mental Health Association and San Francisco Department of Mental Health.

 Patricia Meadows, SEP Patricia Meadows, SEP*, is a certified Somatic Experiencing® Practitioner* and a holistic nurse counselor.
 She brings 40 years experience in nursing, nursing and healthcare education, counseling, healing and trauma resolution work.
 Currently, in her integrative private practice, she facilitates a somatic and process-oriented approach to healing and living more fully and authentically in the present.

-Lane Olson Lane Olson, MA, Faculty Emeritus at Sonoma State University, worked in higher education for over 25 years.
-With research interests in feminist spirituality, her university courses included Female Images of the Divine and Women in Theology, and her master’s thesis focused on the work of artist and activist Mayumi Oda.
+Lane Olson Lane Olson, MA, Faculty Emerita at Sonoma State University, worked in higher education for over 25 years.
+With research interests in feminist spirituality, her university courses included Female Images of the Divine, and Women in Theology, and her master’s thesis focused on the work of artist and activist Mayumi Oda.
 She has had a meditation practice since 1975.

 ARobin Orden ARobin Orden is a Senior Management Analyst with the City of Berkeley, currently in Public Works, and formerly in Finance as well as an Assistant to the Mayor.
 She was ordained as a Zen priest in 2008 by Norman Fischer.